-Vastu shastra comes from the same ancient hindu scripture as yoga, meditation and the first medicine, Ayurveda, come from.
+Vastu Shastra comes from the same ancient Hindu scripture as yoga, meditation, and the first medicine, Ayurveda, come from.
 It is thousands of years old and predates any other known written information pertaining to all things that exist within our world, from astronomy to music to healing.
-The application of the ancient science is timeless and trusted.
-Nowadays vastu is gaining its popularity not only in indian subcontinent but also in west.
-As urbanization is growing rapidly, people are demanding to have their house built according to the vastu requirements.
+The application of ancient Vastu science is timeless and trusted.
+Nowadays Vastu is gaining its popularity not only in the Indian subcontinent but also in the west.
+As urbanization is growing rapidly, people are demanding to have their house built according to the Vastu requirements.
 So, What is Vastu?
-Is it Scientific or, superstition or, just plain religion?
+Is Vastu Science Or Superstition?

-Vastu shastra considers energy of sun, earth, sky, wind, magnetic, thermal, cosmic, and light to provide pleasure, peace, and prosperity. it describes the ideal and good position for each room type.
+Vastu Shastra considers the energy of the sun, earth, sky, wind, magnetic, thermal, cosmic, and light to provide pleasure, peace, and prosperity.
+It describes the ideal and good position for each room type.
 It also suggests combining opposite forces together will bring bad luck in family e.g. putting kitchen and toilet together.
-Though everything in vastu is not scientifically proven or, explained and many people considers it as superstition, but still it helps to layout your floor plan and put open space in house, and makes you at least psychologically satisfied thinking you avoided vastu dosh or, defects.
+Though everything in vastu is not scientifically proven or, explained and many people consider it as superstition, still it helps to layout your floor plan and put open space in the house.
+This makes you at least psychologically satisfied thinking you avoided Vastu dosh or, defects.